 While private-sector employees suffered job losses, Hennepin county employees will soon get raises

-Earlier today, the Star Tribune reported the following
+Earlier today, the Star Tribune reported that

 Hennepin County on Tuesday became the only public-sector government organization in the Midwest to offer its employees a minimum wage of $20 an hour.